Hip Replacement Recovery

 • 3 TO 6 WEEKS FOLLOWING SURGERY

 Light activities will resume and you should not need crutches or a walker at this point.
-Your doctor may also clear you to drive again, as long as you are not taking any pain medication.
+Your doctor may also clear you to drive again if reflexes are unimpaired, as long as you are not taking any pain medication.
+Patients should also ensure they can comfortably enter and exit their vehicle and operate pedals safely before resuming driving.
 You should be able to resume sexual activity about six weeks following surgery.

 • 10 WEEKS TO 1 YEAR FOLLOWING SURGERY